Liskeard & District Museum

 The artist in you can respond to magnified crystals on our amazing new arrival "The Enlightened Eye".

 We are in the middle of a major reorganisation involving decorators and new display cases.
 We hope you will bear with us as we gradually get new permanent exhibitions into place.
+Until 13 October only two rooms will be open with displays of minerals and our camera collection.

 The museum shares Foresters Hall with the Liskeard Tourist Information Centre.